RaccoonCodes/Library/README.md

      }
  }
 ```
-- GetAllCategories: Retrieves all categories.
+- `GetAllCategories`: Retrieves all categories.
-- GetByIdAsync: Retrieves a category by its ID, including its related books.
+- `GetByIdAsync`: Retrieves a category by its ID, including its related books.
 To avoid
  circular references, it sets the Category property of each book to null.
-- PatchChangesAsync: Applies a JSON Patch document to a category and saves the changes.
+- `PatchChangesAsync`: Applies a JSON Patch document to a category and saves the changes.

 #### BookBinding
 ```csharp